Kaviya711100/Analyser/README.md

-## 📽️ Presentation

-Refer to the **`DATA DRIVEN-BUSINESS ANALYST FOR RESTAURANT.pptx`** file for detailed visual insights and summaries.

 ## 🤝 Contribution

 Feel free to **fork this project**, **open issues**, or **submit pull requests** if you wish to enhance the analysis or visuals.